martinburchell/emacs_config/README.md

 ## Installation

-Create symbolic links to .emacs and .emacs.d from your home directory.
+* Create symbolic links to .emacs and .emacs.d from your home directory.
-Copy the pycheckers script to somewhere on your path and make it executable Start Emacs
+* Copy the pycheckers script to somewhere on your path and make it executable.
+* Start Emacs